Mental health: strengthening our response

 - Mental health is an integral part of health; indeed, there is no health without mental health.

-- Mental health is determined by socio-economic, biological and environmental factors.
+- Mental health is determined by a range of socioeconomic, biological and environmental factors.

-- Cost-effective intersectoral strategies and interventions exist to promote mental health.
+- Cost-effective public health and intersectoral strategies and interventions exist to promote, protect and restore mental health.

 Mental health is an integral and essential component of health.
 The WHO constitution states: "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
-An important consequence of this definition is that mental health is described as more than the absence of mental disorders or disabilities.
+An important implication of this definition is that mental health is more than just the absence of mental disorders or disabilities.

 Determinants of mental health

 Multiple social, psychological, and biological factors determine the level of mental health of a person at any point of time.
 For example, persistent socio-economic pressures are recognized risks to mental health for individuals and communities.
 The clearest evidence is associated with indicators of poverty, including low levels of education.